Mike Holmgren: College

 In 1981, Holmgren became the offensive coordinator and quarterbacks coach for the San Francisco State Gators, working for Vic Rowen.

 From 1982 to 1985, Holmgren was the quarterbacks coach at Brigham Young University under LaVell Edwards.
 During his four-year tenure at BYU, Holmgren not only helped coach the team's potent offense to a national championship in 1984, but in that period mentored and developed two of BYU's future NFL quarterbacks, Steve Young and Robbie Bosco, and one future NFL head coach, Andy Reid.

 Bosco would make it to Green Bay several years before Holmgren, but his eventual appointment as Packers head coach would bring him back into contact with Andy Reid and Steve Young.

 Under Holmgren, Bosco led the Cougars to a national championship in 1984, finished third in Heisman Trophy balloting and was drafted by the Green Bay Packers in 1985.
 Bosco's NFL career was cut short by an arm injury, and he returned to BYU as a quarterbacks coach.

 In addition to mentoring quarterbacks at BYU, Holmgren also worked with Reid, at the time a graduate assistant.
 Reid went on to become an offensive line coach at Holmgren's previous school, San Francisco State, and in 1992 rejoined Holmgren in Green Bay as offensive assistant coach.
-In 1998 Reid became quarterbacks coach and assistant coach, then in 1999 was named head coach of the Philadelphia Eagles.
+In 1998, Reid became quarterbacks coach and assistant coach, then in 1999 was named head coach of the Philadelphia Eagles.

 Professional

 San Francisco 49ers

 Holmgren began his NFL coaching career as an assistant coach of the San Francisco 49ers from 1986 to 1991.
-He coached the 49ers’ quarterbacks from 1986–1988 under head coach Bill Walsh, working with Steve Young, whom he had coached at BYU, and Joe Montana.
+He coached the 49ers' quarterbacks from 1986 to 1988 under head coach Bill Walsh, working with Steve Young, whom he had coached at BYU, and Joe Montana.
 When George Seifert took over as head coach, Holmgren became the team's offensive coordinator and served from 1989 to 1991.
 In this stretch, Joe Montana won his two MVP awards and had his best season in 1989.
 During his tenure with San Francisco, the 49ers posted a 71-–23–1 (74.7%) regular season record to reach the postseason each year except 1991.
 San Francisco won Super Bowl XXIII over the Cincinnati Bengals 20–16 and Super Bowl XXIV over the Denver Broncos 55–10, setting records for most points, most offensive points, and margin of victory in a Super Bowl.
 As offensive coordinator in 1989, Holmgren's 49er offense was ranked number one in the NFL.
 His years with the 49ers have led to later success mentoring other young assistants and Holmgren is one of the larger branches of the Sid Gillman coaching tree, from which Walsh and Seifert descended.